 This post was written in collaboration with PagoFX but all opinions are my own.

 I’d like to think I’m an intelligent person, or at least I thought I was.
-But when I started my business, I discovered lots of things I didn’t have a clue how to do.
+But when I started my business, I discovered lots of things I didn’t have a clue how to do, such as outsourcing freelancers for business.

 I don’t mean important things like business planning, running numbers and meeting deadlines.